Cannabis, Medical Cannabis and CBD

 Develop clear and thorough drug policies

 • Set out clearly the business’ stance on drug use.
-Highlight that the use of drugs is strictly prohibited at work or during working hours.
+Highlight that the use of illicit drugs is strictly prohibited at work or during working hours.

 • Implement a drug testing policy that states how and when workers will be tested.
 This could either be in the form of random testing, on suspicion, pre-employment testing and/ or post-incident testing.
-It is highly recommended that due to the prevalence of use, a random testing system is implemented in conjunction with testing on suspicion.
+It is highly recommended that, due to the prevalence of use, a random testing system is implemented in conjunction with testing on suspicion.

-• Clearly express the consequences of infringement of the drugs policy.
+• Clearly express the consequences of infringement of the drug policy.
 Outline resulting disciplinary actions if drivers are found to be misusing substances, such as the potential termination of their employment.
 Ensure details of options for rehabilitation and support for drug abuse are also provided.

 • Incorporate practical provisions for workers seeking help for drug abuse, such as permitted leave for rehabilitation or counselling sessions.